Thomas Babington Macaulay: Legacy as a historian

 In the novel Marathon Man and its film adaptation, the protagonist was named 'Thomas Babington' after Macaulay.

+The Quarrel of Croker and Macaulay, by historian William Thomas (published in 2000), studies the relationship between the Anglo-Irish politician and author John Wilson Croker and Macaulay.

 In 2008, Walter Olson argued for the pre-eminence of Macaulay as a British classical liberal.